If you want to improve and expand your sonic capabilities, you will definitely want to add an audio interface to your

 If you are looking for other options that are comparable to the Behringer UMC404HD here are a few suggestions.

 Behringer UMC202 Review

 Designed with the patented black and gray color pallet, when you look at this compact unit, you may not see much.

 But once you take a more in-depth look, you will find that it is a fantastic alternative to the UMC404HD.

-Another great option from Behringer this interface is a bit more compact than the main focus of our review.
+Another great option from Behringer, this USB interface is a bit more compact than the main focus of our review.

 The resolution of the sound and the durability of the unit matches the UMC494HD, but the smaller build makes it an alternative for those that are dealing with a smaller space.

 Focusrite Scarlett 2i2 Review

-The Scarlett 2i2 is a model form one of the most popular brands, and with this 3rd generation variation, they have upped the game to all-new levels.
+The Scarlett 2i2 is a model from one of the most popular brands, and with this 3rd generation variation, they have upped the audio equipment game to all-new levels.

 For the price tag, Behringer has brought us a well-built, high-performance interface.